 In this passage, Paul is describing the battle taking place within every believer, the struggle between the flesh and the spirit.
 Does every Christian have this problem?
 Yes!
 Even the great apostle Paul.

 What, exactly, is the danger here?
-That the flesh will overpower and dominate us.
+The threat Paul describes is a situation where the flesh will overpower and dominate us.
 What is the Christian's objective in this situation?
 The believer wants the spirit to dominate the flesh.
 Sin and the desire of the flesh is still present, still felt but it is the spirit that dominates, not the flesh.
 How do you get to this point?
-Exercise, practice self-control.
+Exercise self-control.

 You cannot become a godly person unless the Spirit dominates and the Spirit cannot dominate unless we practice self-control.